jlrickert/zet/docs/106/README.md

 sudo hdiutil detach "/Volumes/Lando ${VERSION}"
 ```

+Once everything is installed x86 emutation may need to be enabled if
+using apple silicon.
+To enable go into the settings in docker and enable
+*Use Rosetta for x86/amd64 emulation on Apple Silicon*.
+This is found in
+features in development.

 An alternative installation is with brew.
 This is initially what I tried
 but it installed a newer version of docker desktop that didn't work.
 This is here for future reference.